 This document specifies the High Level Hardware and Software Link (HLSL) requirements related to the implementation of an Analog Devices Automotive Audio (A2B) bus network.

-The A2B network consists of a host microprocessor connected to a Master A2B chip, which is then connected to one or more A2B slaves for the purpose of sending and receiving multiple synchronous digitally encoded analog streams.
+The A2B network consists of a host microprocessor connected to a Main node A2B chip, which is then connected to one or more A2B sub nodes for the purpose of sending and receiving multiple synchronous digitally encoded analog streams.

 SWR-REQ-393144/B-Type of Network (Automotive Audio Bus)

-(Verification Test: HLSL_A2B_LINK_REQ__3.1.1)

-ANALOG DEVICES A2B in accordance with ref [1].

 SWR-REQ-393153/B-Sampling Rate

-(Verification Test: HLSL_A2B_LINK_REQ__3.1.1.1)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.1)